quantmind/dynts/README.rst

 =====================
 There are several requirements that must be met:

+* python_ 2.4 or later.
+Note that Python 3 series are not supported yet.
+* simplejson_ if python_ version is less then 2.6
 * numpy_ arrays and matrices.
 * ply_ the building block of the DSL_.
 * rpy2_ if an R_ TimeSeries back-end is used (default).